-Over the recent years, the industrial cybersecurity market has experienced tremendous expansion and gained significant importance.
-Increased threat attack surfaces have come from the high prevalence of Industrial Internet of Things (IIoT) technologies in critical infrastructure industries (power utilities, oil and gas, etc.) and the industrial sector.
+Cybersecurity is the term used to protect internet-connected devices from various online threats.
+It protects hardware, software, and data while preventing fraudsters from accessing systems or networks.
+Businesses need cyber security to safeguard their data, money, and intellectual property.
+People need it for similar reasons, even though protecting intellectual property is less important, and the chance of losing important data, like family photos, is higher.
+Cybersecurity ensures that the general public can continue to rely on public services and governmental organizations.
+Increased threat attack surfaces have come from the high prevalence of Industrial Internet of Things (IIoT) technologies in critical infrastructure industries (power utilities, oil, gas, etc.) and the industrial sector.
 Industrial IoT is not limited to the IT world; it also plays a significant role in operational technology in the industrial world, raising security concerns.

-Smart energy, smart transportation, and industry 4.0 are the primary segments with heightened risk.
+The network security segment is the highest contributor to the market and is expected to grow tremendously during the forecast period.
 Network security, in general, refers to security products and services used to identify and prevent cyber threats in computer networks and networked resources.
-Firewalls, intrusion detection systems (IDS), and intrusion prevention systems (IPS), encryption software, identity and access management (IAM), united threat management (UTM), web and e-mail security solutions, antivirus software, and antispyware software are all examples of network security solutions.
+Firewalls, intrusion detection systems (IDS), intrusion prevention systems (IPS), encryption software, identity and access management (IAM), united threat management (UTM), web and e-mail security solutions, antivirus software, and antispyware software are all examples of network security solutions.
 These technologies assist in protecting data from risks such as SQL injection, cross-site scripting attacks, and DDoS attacks.

-The market is divided into energy and electricity, manufacturing, transportation systems, chemicals, and others based on end-user.
+The energy and power segment is the highest contributor to the market.
 The energy and power industry is the most vulnerable to cyber-attacks, and as a result, it will account for the largest market share throughout the projection period.
 Increased digitalization in the energy and power sector has resulted in numerous economic benefits, including increased efficiency in energy usage reduction, faster processing, and so on.
-However, as malicious software takes control of energy equipment, resulting in massive data theft, this has increased the potential of cyber-attacks.
-According to a 2020 cyber security survey, 66% of businesses in the United States were hit by ransomware.
+However, as malicious software takes control of energy equipment, massive data theft has increased the potential for cyber-attacks.

 Industrial cybersecurity solutions and services have always been in high demand since they help firms worldwide secure their data and other confidential information by monitoring and managing various process inputs and outputs at the field site.
 COVID-19 has compelled company executives to adopt operational models more quickly than before to stay afloat.
 Due to the widespread adoption of work from home, the use of cloud services and connected devices has skyrocketed, allowing businesses to maintain operations.
 This move is putting a lot of strain on cybersecurity activities in the industrial sector.